Podcast Ep 49: Poison Ivy, tPA, Cyanide Poisoning, & More

 Which of the following patients will benefit most from receiving tissue plasminogen activator for acute pulmonary embolism detected in the emergency department?

-C. 55-year-old woman with a history of hypertension and systemic lupus erythematosus with vital signs showing HR 100, BP 116/86, R 24, and oxygen saturation 85%
+C. 55-year-old woman with a history of hypertension and systemic lupus erythematosus with vital signs showing HR 100 bpm, BP 116/86 mm Hg, R 24/min, and oxygen saturation 85%

-D. 55-year-old woman with a history of hypertension with vital signs showing HR 110, BP 122/80, R 24, and oxygen saturation 92% with evidence of right ventricular dysfunction on echocardiogram
+D. 55-year-old woman with a history of hypertension with vital signs showing HR 110 bpm, BP 122/80 mm Hg, R 24/min, and oxygen saturation 92% with evidence of right ventricular dysfunction on echocardiogram

-A 55-year-old woman presents to the Emergency Department unresponsive.
-She and her friend had finished eating sixty minutes earlier when she collapsed to the floor while talking.
+A 55-year-old woman presents to the emergency department unresponsive.
+She and her friend had finished eating 60 minutes earlier when the patient collapsed to the floor while talking.
 Which of the following foods is most likely the cause?

 A. Apricot kernels